linker3000/departures-board-CYD/README.md

 Alternatively, you can download pre-compiled firmware images from the [releases](https://github.com/gadec-uk/departures-board/releases).
 These can be installed over the USB serial connection using [esptool](https://github.com/espressif/esptool).
 If you have python installed, install with *pip install esptool*.
 For convenience, a pre-compiled executable version for Windows is included [here](https://github.com/gadec-uk/departures-board/tree/main/esptool).

+If the board is not recognised you are probably using a version with the CP2104 USB-to-Serial chip.
+Drivers for the CP2104 are [here](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads)

-Attach the ESP32 Mini board via it's USB port and determine which virtual serial port it is using.
-Use the following command to flash the firmware:
+Attach the ESP32 Mini board via it's USB port and use the following command to flash the firmware:

 ```
-esptool.py --chip esp32 --port COMx --baud 460800 write_flash -z \
+esptool.py --chip esp32 --baud 460800 write_flash -z \
   0x1000 bootloader.bin \
   0xe000 boot_app0.bin \
   0x8000 partitions.bin \
   0x10000 firmware.bin
 ```

-Replace *COMx* with your actual port (COM3, /dev/ttyUSB0, etc.).
+The tool should automatically find the correct serial port.
+If it fails to, you can manually specify the correct port by adding *--port COMx* (replace *COMx* with your actual port, e.g. COM3, /dev/ttyUSB0, etc.).
 If using the pre-compiled esptool.exe version on windows, you will need to type the entire command on one line:
 ```
-esptool --chip esp32 --port COMx --baud 460800 write_flash -z 0x1000 bootloader.bin 0xe000 boot_app0.bin 0x8000 partitions.bin 0x10000 firmware.bin
+.\esptool --chip esp32 --baud 460800 write_flash -z 0x1000 bootloader.bin 0xe000 boot_app0.bin 0x8000 partitions.bin 0x10000 firmware.bin
 ```

 Subsequent updates can be carried out automatically over-the-air or you can manually update from the Web GUI.